bunny85/HTML-CSS-Sprite/README.md

 # HTML-CSS-Sprite
-Page built by using html,css and sprite images
+This a non-resrponsive page built by using html,css and sprite images.